 The Blazor Tab Strip component can be configured whether to persist the content when changing tabs.

 Control the content of each Blazor tab's header by providing a template for it.
 This allows you to add icons or even other Blazor components to offer rich content for your users.

 If you need to know that the user has selected a certain tab, the Blazor Tab Strip gives you the ActiveTabIndexChanged event so you can even choose to prevent the user from selecting the tab.

 Semantic HTML and adherence to web accessibility standards (WCAG, Section 508 and WAI-ARIA attributes for screen readers) help screen readers read the Telerik tab strip.
 Out-of-the-box keyboard support lets your users navigate the tabs without a mouse.

-The Telerik Blazor Tab Strip component has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines) and Bootstrap (which looks like the Bootstrap styling to integrate better).
+The Telerik Blazor Tab Strip component has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines), Bootstrap (which looks like the Bootstrap styling to integrate better) and Fluent (based on Microsoft Fluent UI).
 You can easily customize any of out-of-the-box themes with a few lines of CSS, or create a new theme to match your colors and branding by using the Telerik SASS ThemeBuilder application.

 See Telerik UI for Blazor in action and check out how much it can do out-of-the-box.